krishaamer/green-filter-research/research/literature/index.md

 In order to keep track more easily, each literature review section includes **design implications** in context.

+The goal of the literature review is to find ideas of app features.

 ```mdx-code-block
 <Figure caption="Select example papers from the Literature Review" src={Literature} />
 ```